CosimoQuiche/tc-media-archive/games/so/episodes/Prologue.md

 ## Trivia

 * This episode is still classified under [Chapter 1](Chapter_1.md) within Second Opinion's files, despite not being shown in game as a part of any chapter.
 This makes Chapter 1 have 9 episodes in the game's files.
+* This is the only op in UTK that Derek does not appear in.

 ## External Links